Best Island Hopping in Palawan: El Nido, Coron and Lesser-Known Spots

 Timing is important when you go island hopping in Palawan.

-Between June and October, monsoon season brings heavy rain to Palawan, which can cause island hopping tours in Palawan to be cancelled or postponed.
+Between June and October, the monsoon season brings heavy rain to Palawan, which can cause island hopping tours in Palawan to be cancelled or postponed.

 Shallow water next to limestone cliffs and a beach hut on Banul Beach in Coron.